 Entertainment on Cruises and All-Inclusive Resorts

-- As I mentioned before, cruises have a lot to offer regarding entertainment.
+- As I mentioned, cruises have much to offer regarding entertainment and activities.

 The cruise ship will have multiple shows, including Broadway-style productions and comedy shows.
 There are also movie nights, trivia, game nights, dance parties, and more.

-- All-inclusive resorts will offer entertainment like dance parties, trivia, and live music.
+- All-inclusive resorts will offer entertainment and activities like dance parties, trivia, and live music.

 - Some of them may have a casino and a disco club.